 As part of its goal to train outstanding coral reef researchers and scientists, the ARC Centre of Excellence offers a range of mentoring activities to all graduate students (Honours, Masters and PhD) attending the annual Australian Coral Reef Society Conference.
 There are no registration fees for students attending the National Student Mentoring Day and we contribute funds towards accommodation associated with attendance through a reduced conference registration.

 The ARC Centre of Excellence hosts a weekly seminar series to share the latest research of Centre members and students.
 The seminar series also provides an opportunity for students, ECRs and members to interact with leading researchers and managers from across the globe.
 The 2018 seminar series has included guest speakers from the University of Victoria (Canada), The University of York (UK), Universite catholique de Louvain (Belgium), Pontificia Universidad Catolica de Chile (Chile), KAUST (Saudi Arabia), University of Hawaii (USA) and the Great Barrier Reef Marine Park Authority (Australia).

 Seminars are video-conferenced to the Centre’s four nodes and advertised through Facebook, Twitter and our website.
 Videos of presentations are posted on the Centre’s You Tube account.
 The seminar series is coordinated by two ECRs to provide professional development opportunities in service.

 The ARC Centre of Excellence has developed a highly successful strategy for the communication of our research findings to a diverse audience.
 We provide media training and one-to-one coaching to Centre members, including ECRs and research students.
-Communications Manager, Catherine Naum, coordinates media training and supports the outreach activities of ECRs, research students and more senior researchers across the Centre’s nodes.
+Digital Communications Manager, Maria Nayfa, coordinates media training and supports the outreach activities of ECRs, research students and more senior researchers across the Centre’s nodes.